oriel-hub/api/docs/get_asset.rst

    If **format** is left blank then the amount returned will be as for "short".
    Extra fields can be requested using the **extra_fields** query parameter - see below.

+   The **text_name** field is optional, and is not parsed by the server, but is used to make the URLs more readable.

    The **asset_type** can be "assets" to return results across all assets, or one of the following to restrict what will be returned: